Mini-tender offer

 A mini-tender offer is an offer to acquire a company's shares directly from current investors in an amount less than 5% of issued stock.
+In the United States, the advantage is that it does not required all the disclosures required for larger tender offers and the relevant filings with the U.S. Securities and Exchange Commission though they remain subject to the anti-fraud provisions.
+This saves a lot of time and effort for the buyer and seller of the shares but increases the risks for the buyer as they do not have all the relevant disclosure that would normally be provided in a full tender offer.

-Subject to Only Some SEC Regulations
+Reduced SEC Regulations

 An offer to purchase less than 5% of the company's securities is not governed by Section 14(d) of the Securities Exchange Act or Regulation 14D and is not required to be filed on a Schedule TO with the U.S. Securities and Exchange Commission.
 Thus, mini-tenders do not have to make all the disclosures required for larger tender offers, though they remain subject to the anti-fraud provisions of the Securities Exchange Act that state that it is illegal "to make any untrue statement of a material fact or omit to state any material fact necessary in order to make the statements made, in the light of the circumstances under which they are made, not misleading, or to engage in any fraudulent, deceptive, or manipulative acts or practices, in connection with any tender offer."

 The SEC advises extreme caution, so an investor should carefully read the mini-tender disclosures and check any market prices with his or her broker.
 Many mini-tender offers are made with respect to companies that do not trade on an established market.
 Furthermore, some mini-tender offers are irrevocable once signed, whereas registered tender offers must allows investors to change their minds up until the offer period expires.

 The back office systems of many broker-dealers do not distinguish between mini-tenders and SEC-registered tender offers.
 A mini-tender is never labeled as a "mini-tender."
 It has been reported that investors assume that mini-tenders have the same protections as larger tenders, simply because both types of offers are presented as a solicitation on the broker's letterhead.

 Some mini-tenders are exchange offers, in which one security is exchanged for another.
 If the investor tenders publicly traded shares in return for shares with no liquid market, they will receive securities that they cannot readily sell.